bwvdnbro/bwvdnbro.github.io/_posts/2019-02-15-running-a-development-environment-inside-a-docker-container.markdown

 a hierarchical way: every image is based on a *base image* and extends this image with additional features.
-[Docker Hub](https://hub.docker.com/) hosts more than 100,000 Docker images that can be used as base image, including all versions of major linux distributions.
+[Docker Hub](https://hub.docker.com/) hosts more than 100,000 Docker images that can be used as base image, including all versions of major Linux distributions.

 To build an image, you need to run the `docker build` command, and tell